Chehak/dev-tinder/readme.md

  Write a dummy auth middleware for admin
  Write a dummy auth middleware for all the routes, expect /user/login Error handling using app.use("/",(err,req,res,next)=>{})

+ Install mongoose
+ Connect mongodb atlas with cluster
+ Make a connection with database using mongoose after listening to port 7777 Create a userSchema & user Modal
+ Create POST/ signup api  to add data to database
+ Push some documents using API calls from postman Error handling using try , catch